Australia election: PM-elect Anthony Albanese vows to end ‘climate wars’

 Anthony Albanese set to be next prime minister of Australia

-Australia’s new leader Anthony Albanese has promised to make a big shift in climate policy and “end climate wars”.
+Australia’s new leader Anthony Albanese has promised to make a big shift in energy policy and “end climate wars”.

-Mr Albanese’s Labor Party ended almost a decade of conservative rule after the country’s ruling coalition was swept away by a wave of support for candidates campaigning for more climate action.
+Mr Albanese’s Labor Party ended almost a decade of conservative government after the country’s ruling coalition was swept away by a wave of support for candidates campaigning for more climate action.

-Mr Albanese will be sworn in as prime minister on Monday, days after his party clinched its first electoral win since 2007.
-However, it is not yet clear if his party will have a majority in Parliament or if it would have to enter a coalition to form government.
+He will be sworn in as prime minister on Monday, days after his party clinched its first electoral win since 2007.
+However, it is not yet clear if his party will have a majority in parliament or if it would have to enter a coalition to form government.

 “We have an opportunity now to end the climate wars in Australia,” Mr Albanese told BBC News shortly after his electoral victory.